psaikido/hugle.uk/pages/hk/yarn/mist.md

 nearly blind
-i slowed to a near stall
+I slowed to a near stall

 over the hump